How soon after booking will I receive my travel documentation?

 In each case, Austravel makes an administration charge of £20 per ETA issued.
 If you wish us to arrange your ETA for you, please fill in below the numbers of Visas required, and click to continue.

 Please note, you may not be permitted to enter Australia unless you are in good health and have no criminal convictions.
-In these circumstances please contact the Australian Consulate.
+In these circumstances, please contact the Australian Consulate.

 Working Holiday Visa

 Why not make the most of your Australia holiday by staying a little longer and applying for a Working Holiday Visa.
 Not only will you have the opportunity to earn some extra money to fund even more exciting Austravel trips and experiences, you will also gain an insight into the true local way of life in this wonderfully laid-back destination.
 The Australian Working Holiday Visa allows UK passport holders between 18 and 30 years old to live and work in Australia for up to 24 months.
+Please note you will have to arrange this type of visa for yourself with the Australian Embassy.

 New entry requirements for the USA and ESTA